parhamgohari/blending-controllers/README.md

 # blending-controllers
-This package blends controllers that optimize different objectives functions.
+This package blends controllers that optimize different objective functions.

-In the SafetyGym framework, this cooresponds to blending a safe and a performant controller.
-The safe controller minimzes the possible collisions with obstacles while the performant controller cares only about reaching the goal.
+In the SafetyGym framework, we blend a safe and a performant controller.
+The safe controller minimzes the possible collisions with obstacles while the performant controller cares only about efficiently reaching the goal.

 ## Supported Platforms
 This package has been tested on Mac OS Catalina and Ubuntu 16.04 LTS, and it is probably fine for most recent Mac and Linux operating systems.